 At Smith & Holder, PLLC, our injury lawyers provide experienced legal representation for accident victims diagnosed with traumatic brain injury in the greater Gulfport area.
 We take a personalized approach that ensures our clients receive the treatment they need and the compensation they deserve.
 And we do not charge any fees or costs unless we win.
 Our experienced Gulfport TBI attorneys have experience in cases involving a variety of different types of accidents, and we represent individuals and families in cases involving all types of traumatic brain injuries.
 If you or a loved one has been diagnosed with any of the following (or if you simply have questions and would like to speak with our experienced Biloxi lawyers), we encourage you to contact us for a free, no-obligation consultation:

 - Coup-contrecoup injury

 Frequently-Asked Questions (FAQs): Seeking Financial Compensation for TBI in Mississippi

 Q: When can a person seek financial compensation for a traumatic brain injury?

 The general rule for traumatic brain injury claims (and all other personal injury claims) is that you must be able to prove negligence or a product defect in order to recover financial compensation.
-From running a stop sign to failing to fix a broken railing, negligence can take a variety of different forms,.
-Our attorneys represent clients who have suffered traumatic brain injuries in all types of accidents, including:
+From running a stop sign to failing to fix a broken railing, negligence can take a variety of different forms.
+Our Gulfport traumatic brain injury attorneys represent clients who have suffered traumatic brain injuries in all types of accidents, including:

-- Motor vehicle (car, truck, and motorcycle) accidents
+- Motor vehicle accidents: car, truck, and motorcycle

 - Nursing home negligence and abuse